Read and write files

 Price is defined with an expression aligned with the

 This file can, in turn, be read and displayed as illustrated by the second script:

 read "/sample/products.csv" as Products max 1m with Product : text Color : text Price : number show table "My Products" a1b3 with Products.Product Products.Color Products.Price

 The above script starts with a

 read statement that includes a pattern that immediately follows the keyword

 read followed by the name of the table introduced by the keyword

 as.
-The list of columns that are expected to be found in the file are listed after the
+The list of fields that are expected to be found in the file are listed after the

-with, one column per line, specifying the name of the column followed by the semicolon
+with, one field per line, specifying the name of the field followed by the semicolon

 Files tab within the Lokad account.
 Open the